oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL/DenseLinearAlgebra/address_sanitizer/README.md

-# `Jacobi Iterative Solver` Sample
+# `Address Sanitizer` Sample

-The `Jacobi Iterative Solver` sample demonstrates how to use Intel® oneAPI Base Toolkit (Base Kit) to target CPU, GPU, and multi-GPU to offload resource intensive computation using SYCL*.
-The targeted sample code demonstrates optimization and runtime differences for each type of device.
+The `Address Sanitizer` sample demonstrates how to use the AddressSanitizer (ASan) memory detector with the SYCL library.

 | Area                   | Description
 |:---                    |:---
-| What you will learn    | How selecting a different target impacts the behavior of a program.
+| What you will learn    | How to use the Address Sanitizer tool
 | Time to complete       | 10 minutes
-| Category               | Code Optimization
+| Category               | Memory Management

 ## Purpose

-The `Jacobi Iterative Solver` sample illustrates how to use the Jacobi Iterative method to solve linear equations.
-In this case, the sample solves a system of equations represented by two input matrices.
-The first matrix is the number of unknown variables.
-The second matrix contains the results.
-The sample code calculates the results using the Jacobi method and compares the newly calculated results with the old ones.
+The `Address Sanitizer` sample illustrates how to use Address Sanitizer to manage memory errors with the SYCL library.
+Each of the examples shows a different error and how to

 This sample starts with a CPU-oriented application and shows how to use SYCL and several tools to offload regions of the code to a GPU on the target system.